Divide-By-0/blog/content/posts/zkemail.md

 # How Serverless ZK Twitter Verification Works

-Sampriti, [lermchair](https://twitter.com/lermchair), and I are working on an MVP, https://zkemail.xyz, that allows any user to run the Twitter username verification circuit (although right now it's prone to bugs if you change anything, so keep that in mind if you want to play around with adapting it).
+Sampriti and I shipped an MVP, https://zkemail.xyz, that allows any user to run the Twitter username verification circuit.
 You send a password reset email to yourself, download the headers ("Download original email" in Gmail), then paste the contents of the email into the frontend.
 You can wait for the token to expire if you're worried about us taking it, or use an old reset email -- the thing we're looking for is just any on-demand email from Twitter with your username, so the particular password reset string doesn't matter.
 Next, you click generate: this creates a ZK proof that verifies the email signature and ensures that only your chosen Ethereum address can use this proof to verify email ownership.

 So what exactly is going on in this ZK circuit?
 Well, as with every other email, we verify that the RSA signature in the DKIM holds.
 We verify that the escaped "from:" email is in fact `@twitter.com`.
 And we check the `\r\n` before `from` in the header to make sure no one's trying to stuff a fake `from` address in another field like the subject line.

 Then, we check the body hash nested inside the hashed header.
-We save a ton of constraints by only regex-matching the string that precedes a Twitter username -- `email was meant for ` -- and then extracting the last match.
+We save a ton of constraints by only regex-matching the string that precedes a Twitter username -- `email was meant for @` -- and then extracting the last match.
 (There is no user-generated text of more than 15 characters within this mask, so we know that the last match must be from Twitter itself.)
 We make just that username public, and verify that the hash holds by calculating the last three cycles of the Merkle-Damgard hash function, from the username match point onwards.

 We also need to deal with [malleability](https://zips.z.cash/protocol/protocol.pdf): the ability for someone else to view your proof, change some parameters, and generate another unique proof that verifies.
-We do this by requiring the user to embed their Ethereum address in the proof, as described in [this post](https://www.geometryresearch.xyz/notebook/groth16-malleability) -- that way, we don't actually have to prevent anyone from generating new proofs, since if they did, they would still just be asserting that *your* Ethereum address owns your Twitter account.
+We do this by requiring the user to embed their Ethereum address in the proof, as described in [this post](https://www.geometryresearch.xyz/notebook/groth16-malleability) -- that way, we don't actually have to prevent anyone from generating new proofs, since if they did, they would still just be asserting that _your_ Ethereum address owns your Twitter account.

 Finally, the data gets sent to a smart contract to verify the signature.
 Recall that we need a smart contract in order to ensure the integrity of the DNS keys.

 # What will you build, anon?

+So far, in addition to creating zk-email, we've

+- collaborated with [Nozee](https://github.com/sehyunc/nozee) (consisting of [Sehyun](https://github.com/sehyunc), [Kaylee](https://github.com/kayleegeorge), and [Emma](https://github.com/emmaguo13)) to adapt this to JWTs and make the first [email-address-based anonymous message board](nozee.xyz) that only reveals your email domain.

+- isolated the regex with [Katat](https://katat.me/) and [Jern](https://www.linkedin.com/in/teeramet-jern-kunpittaya) into an independent Circom library and CLI tool, [zk-regex](https://github.com/zk-email-verify/zk-regex/), and are working with folks from [Privacy & Scaling Explorations](https://github.com/privacy-scaling-explorations/) for a next-gen version in Halo2, along with various theoretical cryptography and circuit improvements to make the circuits lightning fast and easy to generate new regexes for.

+- co-led the 0xPARC SRP to lead a team to ship decentralized anonymous KYC: you prove you've passed KYC checks from e.g. Coinbase and Airbnb, and this lets you prove that you're a unique person.
+Coinbase and Airbnb would have to collude in order to break your anonymity -- we sort of have the power to construct MPC-style assumptions over any set of companies now!

+- supported the tech behind a [peer to peer venmo to usdc bridge](https://devfolio.co/projects/zkpp-23ef) hackathon project!

-Here are a few applications you could make using zk-email:
+Here are a few more applications you could make using zk-email:

 - Anonymity sets: people with at least a million dollars in their Chase bank account, or who verifiably bought a degen call option on Robinhood, or who have at least ten million Twitter followers, or who are Spotify Top Fans of an artist